Almerc/almerc.github.io/_posts/2015-03-22-PedalProject.md

 I had deduced the LED circuit and power was fine due it lighting up but by going back over the circuit and pcb diagram I found a couple of reasons why I was so fuzzless.

-1. I had missed a very small jumper wire over the points labeled 'accent' to complete the circuit.
+1. I had missed a very small jumper wire over the points labeled 'accent'.
 2. A transistor was the wrong way round.

 A rookie mistake on my part but important lessons learned about transistors and it gave me a chance to practice some desoldering technique.
 Another vital tool helped me out with this ,the [desoldering pump](http://en.wikipedia.org/wiki/Desoldering#Desoldering_pump).